babakzy/floating-object/README.md

 ```
 *floating-container is a 100vw * 100vh ID which specifies the mouse interactive area. you can make it smaller but the best performance is when it's full width an height.

-## 3.Apply floating effect on an object
+## 4. Apply floating effect on an object
 Use this function
 floating-container: it is ID of parent element of floating object
 floating-object:it is ID of floating object